kylebarron/usgs-topo-tiler/README.md

 # usgs-topo-tiler

-Library to read Web Mercator map tiles from USGS Historical Topographic Maps, and utilities to create a [MosaicJSON][mosaicjson] collection from these maps.
+Python package to read Web Mercator map tiles from USGS Historical Topographic Maps, and utilities to create a [MosaicJSON][mosaicjson] collection from these maps.

 [mosaicjson]: https://github.com/developmentseed/mosaicjson-spec/

 ## Overview

-I stumbled upon a hidden gem: the entire USGS historical topographic map archive, consisting of 183112 digitized maps from 1884 to 2006, is stored in Cloud-Optimized GeoTIFF (COG) format on AWS S3.
-Incredulously, this fact is currently unpublicized.
+I stumbled upon a hidden gem: the entire USGS historical topographic map archive, consisting of 183,112 digitized maps created between 1884 and 2006, is stored in Cloud-Optimized GeoTIFF (COG) format on AWS S3.

+The fact that maps are accessible publicly and stored in COG format means that you can easily and cheaply set up a serverless function on AWS Lambda to serve map tiles on the fly.

 The [COG format][cogeo] is a backwards-compatible, cloud-native storage format for raster files that allow selected portions of the file to be read over the